jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_app.md

 from simmate_clease.workflows import ClusterExpansion__Clease__BasicSettings
 ```

 3. Open the file `example_app/apps.py` and rename the class AND name property to match your app name.
+For example:
 ``` python
 from django.apps import AppConfig